kristianmandrup/puppeteer-browser-agent/README.md

 Any `action` may include a `definition` property as well.
 If such a property exists on the `action`, this `definition` will be added automatically to the set of `definitions` when the `action` is registered with the `driver`.

+## Leveraging built-in Actions

+The [Actions](./Actions.md) guide describes how to leverage the built-in actions.

 ## Customization

 See the [Customization example](./Customization.md) document which may act as a guide.